 Through exploring ethical trading, I can understand how people's basic needs are the same around the world, discussing why some societies are more able to meet these needs than others.
-SOC 2-20a TASK A Although the Transatlantic Slave Trade had been abolished before David was born, the East African slave trade persisted, and unfair rules for commerce were devised by those with the power and money to buy, rather than those who were farming, the raw material.
+SOC 2-20a TASK A Although the Transatlantic Slave Trade had been abolished before David was born, the East African Slave Trade persisted, and unfair rules for commerce were devised by those with the power and money to buy, rather than those who were farming the raw material being sold.
 Many of the people enslaved during this time were shipped to the Caribbean to work on sugar-cane plantations.
 We still import sugar cane from far away today as it is cheaper than sugar beet grown in the UK and Europe.
 Why do you think this is?

-Use the activities within Oxfam's 'Find Your Way Through Trade' Lesson 6 and Lesson 7: to experience the frustration of inequality within trading relationships: https://www.oxfam.org.uk/education/resources/findyour-way-through-trade TAKING IT FURTHER It is often difficult to know how the people who have farmed or manufactured the things we buy have been treated.
-Explore the many different items that are produced as a result of modern slavery here: https://www.antislavery.org/wp-content/ uploads/2016/11/products\of\slavery\and\child\ labour\2016.pdf How many of the following items are produced as a result of modern day slavery?
-Which do you use every day?: 6 Cotton Bricks Carpets Sugar Leather Locks Gold Textiles Matches Tomatoes Peanuts Flowers Broccoli Coffee TAKING ACTION
+TAKING IT FURTHER It is often difficult to know how the people who have farmed or manufactured the things we buy have been treated.
+Explore the many different items that are produced as a result of modern slavery here: www.antislavery.org/wp-content/ uploads/2016/11/products\of\slavery\and\ child\labour\2016.pdf How many of the following items are produced as a result of modern day slavery?
+Which do you use every day?:

+Cotton

+Bricks

+Carpets

+Sugar

+Leather

+Locks

+Gold

+Textiles

+Matches

+Tomatoes

+Peanuts

+Flowers

+Broccoli

+Coffee

+TAKING ACTION